-Skeletal muscles are the muscles that you are probably most familiar with.
+Skeletal muscles are those that you are probably most familiar with.
 They are attached to your bones and joints.
-They are what you “work out” at the gym.
-And they are what contribute to your overall shape.
+They are what you work out at the gym.
+They are what contribute to your overall shape.

 Skeletal muscles are also voluntary, which means we consciously decide when they move (for the most part).
 You'll recall that smooth muscles, by contrast, are involuntary.
 We can't control them.

-This makes sense, after all.
-Smooth muscles aren't connected to our bones or joints.
-They are connected to our organs.
-Specifically, for example, they are located within the organs of the digestive system.
-This means they are essentially in control of how food moves through your digestive organs like your stomach and intestines.
+This makes sense.
+After all, smooth muscles aren't connected to our bones or joints.
+Rather than our organs.
+Specifically, they are located within the organs of the digestive system.
+This means they are essentially in control of how food moves through the digestive organs like your stomach and intestines.

 Smooth muscles also surround blood vessels, which means they can dictate where blood flow moves within your body.

-Well, it’s important because both the SNS and the PNS have dominion over these smooth muscles (and cardiac muscles and glands).
+Well, it’s important because both the SNS and the PNS have dominion over these smooth muscles (as well as cardiac muscles and glands).
 Therefore, how these muscles operate on a regular basis will depend on which system (the SNS/fight or flight system or the PNS/rest and digest system) is active.

 Example of the Sympathetic Nervous System at Work